philipcwhite/WebServer/README.md

 ```

 ## Updates
+8/21/2020 - Version 0.2b with templating is now complete.

-7/717/2020 - I've been making some changes to the web server in my monitoring project.
+7/17/2020 - I've been making some changes to the web server in my monitoring project.
 These should migrate here eventually.
 I started a template engine and changed the server to run as a package.

 12/27/2018 - Did some minor code cleanup.